 The Siguenza Parador has many fine rooms - and contains interesting and beautiful features both in its public areas and private rooms.
 The two twin towers, the Torres Gemelas, were built in the 16th century.
 There is a throne room with two amazing French styled fireplaces.
 Wooden beamed ceilings are everywhere, and the dining room is in a huge stone walled room with a row of gigantic arches.

-Castle side trip: While you are staying at Siguenza, you can make a pleasant stop and investigate the castle ruins at Torija (image below).
+Castle side trip: While you are staying at Siguenza, you can make a pleasant stop and nvestigate the castle ruins at Torija (image below).

 Facilities at Parador Siguenza castle hotel;